 Mold emits spores – aeroallergens similar to pollen that disrupt the wellbeing of people who come in contact with them.
 Mold spores are prevalent in forests and wilderness and travel through the air very quickly.
 People with mold allergies can have serious issues in such spaces.
 But mold spores in the home can create serious issues, especially when left unaddressed.

-If mold finds dark, warm and moist conditions to settle on indoors, it can reproduce rapidly and contaminate the air you breathe.
+When mold finds dark, warm and moist conditions to settle indoors, it can reproduce rapidly and contaminate the air you breathe.
 And when you breathe in mold spores, your lungs and overall wellbeing can suffer.

-This article will walk you through some of the negative health effects of mold, how it can spread throughout your home, and how you can test to see if mold is a problem in your house.
+This article will walk you through some of the negative health effects of mold, how it can spread throughout your home, and how you can test for mold in your house.

 How Mold Impacts Your Health

 The exact effects mold varies from person to person, but those most susceptible to mold’s symptoms are infants, children, the elderly, immunocompromised patients and people who suffer from asthma, allergies, and other respiratory conditions.

 In addition to mold spores, mold also produces a wide variety of irritants and allergens.
 Some mold produces toxic substances called mycotoxins, which enter your body through your airways, skin, or from being absorbed in your intestines.
 When you’re exposed to mycotoxins, you may experience immediate health symptoms such as sneezing, runny nose, red eyes, skin rashes, headaches, fatigue or asthma attacks.